plybrd/moOdeCDPlayer/README.md

 ### Hardware

 This code was developed on the following system
-- moOde 6.4.0
+- moOde 7.2.1
-- RPi4B
+- RPi3B
-- LG "Slim Portable DVD Writer" model GP65NB60 [purchased new on-line for under US$30]
+- DVD player : HL-DT-ST DVDRAM GT30N [purchased new on-line for less than 20€].
+It is a bit too noisy
-- Canakit 5v/3.0a Raspberry Pi AC adapter with USB-C ouput

-A powered USB hub did not seem to be necessary with this hardware combination (no problems loading a CD or starting a track), but it may be necessary with more peripherals attached, with other optical-drive models, or with other RPi models.
-If in doubt, use a powered hub.

 ### SoX